API Reference

 DC power flow solution (phase angles from reduced-Laplacian solve, no optimization).
 Supports both generation and demand for flexible sensitivity analysis.

-Unlike DCOPFSolution, this represents a simple power flow solution θ_r = B_r \ p_r where B_r is the susceptance matrix with the reference bus row and column deleted (invertible for a connected network), without optimal dispatch or constraint handling.
+Unlike DCOPFSolution, this represents a simple power flow solution θ_r = B_r \ p_r where B_r is the susceptance matrix with one reference row and column deleted per energized island, without optimal dispatch or constraint handling.

 Fields